web analytics

 Whether watching the two-hour theatrical cut or the three-hour television version, polarized opinions might not change.
 For some, the campy elements don’t work and sink the film.
 Others enjoy the movie, especially many Generation X-ers who remember the original release.

 The criticism levied at the film has validity, though.
 Maybe it is time to take another look at why the film had “tonal troubles.”
-Doing so starts with a look at the history preceding the remake.
+Doing so starts with a look at the history leading up to the remake.

 From Skull Island to New York City to Syndicated Television

 Culturally, the world changed between 1933 and 1956, and further changes occurred from 1956 to 1976.
-Among those changes was audience perceptions of “The Eighth Wonder of the World.”
+Among those changes was the audience’s perception of “The Eighth Wonder of the World.”
 The ferocious beast who slaughtered sailors and terrified Fay Wray became a good guy.

 One element that made the original film effective was Kong’s frightening, animalistic behavior.
 King Kong did not back down from challenges, and he had no problem killing humans who ventured into his lair.
 Fay Wray’s Ann Darrow knew she had no long-term chance of survival on Skull Island, and Wray portrayed sheer terror in Kong’s presence.